qgis/QGIS-Enhancement-Proposals/qep-343-customized-toolbars-and-menus.md

 In order to keep backward compatibility, a function would load the actual ini file into the new inner structure so it would be then written in XML.

 QGIS would also read the `Processing\Configuration\(BUTTON_XXX/ICON_xxx/MENU_xxxx)` old settings from global QGIS configuration and would convert it to the new structure.

-Those settings would then been removed.
+QGIS would keep the old settings and old customization ini file so we don't break profile that could be then opened with older QGIS version.
+On the other hand, new customization modifications made with QGIS 4 would not be visible in older QGIS versions.

 #### Dropping the "Widgets" part